2024.2004.0

 1. It advises the German Federal Ministry for Economic Cooperation and Development (BMZ) on how to mainstream sustainable urbanisation and integrated urban development in German development cooperation.

-3. It organises up to three competitions during the programme’s term to award prizes for successful and innovative measures and approaches that implement objectives of environmentally-friendly urban development.
+3. It organises up to three competitions during the programme’s term to award prizes for successful and innovative measures and approaches that implement objectives of sustainable urban development.

-The programme performs important committee work in established partnerships, including UN-Habitat, Cities Alliance (CA), the Cities Climate Finance Leadership Alliance (CCFLA) and Gap Fund.
+The programme performs important committee work in established partnerships, including UN-Habitat, the Cities Alliance (CA), the Cities Climate Finance Leadership Alliance (CCFLA) and the Gap Fund.

 Inequality in cities